Welcome to the College of Health Sciences

 HIPAA and Patient Privacy

 Rush University students have a legal and ethical responsibility to safeguard the privacy of all patients and protect confidentiality and security of all health information.
-Protecting the confidentiality of patient information means protecting it from unauthorized use or disclosure in any format - verbal, fax, written or electronic/computer.
+Protecting the confidentiality of patient information means protecting it from unauthorized use or disclosure in any format, including verbal, fax, written or electronic/computer.
 Patient confidentiality is a central obligation of patient care.
-Any breaches in patient confidentiality or privacy may result in disciplinary action, up to and including dismissal from the College.
+Any breaches in patient confidentiality or privacy may result in disciplinary action, up to and including dismissal from the college.

 The laboratory component of some courses may use students as simulated patients.
 This is particularly true for the patient evaluation, medicine and patient education components.
 Additionally, the sharing of personal experiences can be a rich resource in the development of students’ understanding, knowledge and appreciation of disease, health care and impact on peoples’ lives.